qingkaikong/qingkaikong/GGB_notes/GGB_week11.md

 **The Starry Messenger**

 We all know Galileo is the first one pointed the telescope (spy scope at that moment) and observed the moon and also found the 4 satellites around Jupiter.
 But reading what he first recorded down really gives me a feeling that I am with him at the first time in human history to observe the mighty heaven!
 I am also impressed by how detail he made for the surface of the moon, and spent months to observe it.
 I also remember my observation with the moon using telescope, usually, not too long, I will move to other objects.
 One thing is that, I lose all the excitement due to all the images online, that I saw better ones.
 The other thing is that, I don't have the patience or the time to really observe hours for a few months.
 I am so impatient today, that in one night, I usually try to observe as many objects as I can.

+Another thing I feel interesting is that when he decribed Orion, I am so supprised that he didn't say anything about the Orion Nebula when he plotted the belt of the Orion, which is so obvious, even for the unaided eyes.
+I am wondering if this is due to the Orion Nebula is different at that time?
+Or the field of view of his telescope was so small, that he missed it?
+I checked online, the later reason maybe more accepted these days.
+Orion nebula was discovered in 1610 (by others), and the Starry Messenger was also written in 1610.
+Is there a chance that Orion nebula start from that year?

+The description of the Jupiter's moons is also interesting, and he keep observe for a few months, and I remembered my experience with observing the moons moving and the coming out or entering into behind the Jupiter and the shadow of the moon on Jupiter are so cool.

 ---